Foundational Christian beliefs:

 The bulk of this section of this web site deals with numerous other passages that stress that salvation is based on beliefs or other factors, not good works.

 In order to obtain a simple, internally consistent criterion for salvation, most religious leaders and denominations select certain passages and ignore the rest.
 Liberal denominations tend to lean towards good works; conservative denominations towards beliefs.
 A person might try to resolve this conflict by assessing the will of God through prayer.
-However, this appears to be unreliable, according to a pilot study conducted by personell at this web site.
+However, this appears to be unreliable, according to a pilot study conducted at this web site.

 4. Can a person gain salvation and subsequently lose it?